v13b9/streeteasy-monitor/README.md

 - Integration with [Paddaddy](https://paddaddy.app/) for added rental info
 - Helper scripts for cron job management

+### How it works
+1. Constructs a StreetEasy URL based on search criteria
+2. Scrapes and parses listings from search results page, sorted by most recent
+3. Messages any listings that haven't already been contacted
+4. Stores details of newly contacted listings in a database

 ## Table of Contents
 - [Usage](#Usage)
 - [Installation](#Installation)